volusion/element/content/tutorials/product-landing-page.md

 ### Try It Out

-Go back to your browser that's open to your product landing page.
-Refresh the page.
-You should see an "Add to Cart" button appear under the product name like this:
+Go back to the browser that's open to your product landing page and refresh it.
+You should see an "Add to Cart" button appear under the product name, like this:

 ![Add to Cart Preview](previewAddToCart.png)

 Click it, and the cart panel will open with your product in it.

-## Supporting Product Variants
+## Support Product Variants

-Product variants allow a store owner to control the price, availability, and photos associated with alternative types of the same product, for example different sizes of a T-Shirt.
+Product variants allow a store owner to control the price, availability, and photos associated with alternative types of the same product; for example, different sizes of a T-Shirt.

 ### Volusion Product with Variants

 You'll need to find or make a product that has variants.
-Go to Volusion Admin and find the Products section.
+Go to [Volusion Admin](https://admin.volusion.com) and click into the **Products** section.
 It should be accessible via an icon like this:

 ![Products Icon](productsAdminIcon.png)

 Set up variants for a product.
-When you're done it might look something like this:
+When you're done, it might look something like this:

 ![Variants Admin](adminVariantsModule.png)

-If you need it, here is some [Product Variants Help](https://help.volusion.com/en/articles/461911-product-variants).
+Here is some [product variants help](https://help.volusion.com/en/articles/461911-product-variants) if you need it.

 #### 'local/index.js'